 The initial base salary for each Named Executive Officer is established in the Named Executive Officer's employment agreement.
-Base salary was initially determined for each Named Executive officer based on the abilities, qualifications, accomplishments, and prior work experience of the Named Executive Officer, as well as the market compensation comparable for the position.
+Base salary was initially determined for each Named Executive officer based on the abilities, qualifications, accomplishments and prior work experience of the Named Executive Officer, as well as the market compensation comparable for the position.

-While base salary is generally fixed during the term of a Named Executive Officer's employment agreement, annual upward adjustments may be considered by the Compensation Committee on a discretionary basis.
-In deciding whether to make an increase to a Named Executive Officer's compensation, the Compensation Committee considers the consistency of the Named Executive Officer's individual performance over the prior year, changes in the Named Executive Officer's responsibilities, and the Named Executive Officer's future potential.
-The Compensation Committee considers data available from benchmarking studies obtained from a range of industry and general market sources, as well as information that may be provided by its compensation consultants, including comparisons of peer companies comprised of other participants in the industry and other similar companies based on size and other objective factors.
+Pursuant to a Named Executive Officer's employment agreement, annual upward adjustments may be considered by the Compensation Committee on a discretionary basis.
+In deciding whether to make an increase to a Named Executive Officer's compensation, the Compensation Committee considers the consistency of the Named Executive Officer's individual performance over the prior year, changes in the Named Executive Officer's responsibilities and the Named Executive Officer's future potential.
+The Compensation Committee also considers data available from benchmarking studies obtained from a range of industry and general market sources, as well as information that may be provided by its compensation consultants, including comparisons of peer companies comprised of other participants in the industry and other similar companies based on size and other objective factors.

 All Named Executive Officer employment agreements require an annual review of base salary by the Compensation Committee, which in its discretion may provide for a base salary increase.
-In evaluating our performance, the primary focus is upon financial performance for the relevant annual period, measured generally by non-GAAP operating income and ROIC.
-Base salaries for the Named Executive Officers for fiscal 2015 became effective on July, 1, 2014 as follows:
+In evaluating Company performance, the primary focus is upon financial performance for the relevant annual period, measured generally by non-GAAP operating income and ROIC.
+Base salaries for the Named Executive Officers for fiscal 2016 became effective on July 1, 2015 as follows:

-Named Executive Officer B Base Salary
+Named Executive Officer Base Salary

-Mr. Baur \$ 850,000
+Mr. Baur \$850,000

-Mr. Mathis \$ 380,000
+Mr. Mathis \$380,000

-Mr. Ellsworth \$ 350,000
+Mr. Ellsworth \$350,000

-Mr. Lyons \$ 250,000
+Mr. Lyons \$275,000